QUICK SUMMARY

 1-4.
 Citral-Containing Oils

-Due to the antioxidant capacity, research has shown that essential oil compounds can induce detoxification enzymes and can actually prevent toxicity and even cancer in cell line models.
+Due to their antioxidant capacity, research has shown that certain essential oil compounds can induce detoxification enzymes and help prevent toxicity and cancer-related changes in cell and animal models.
 The compound citral is the perfect example because it can increase the activity of a key phase II detoxification enzyme known as glutathione-S-transferase, and researchers suggest it has a possible role in skin cancer prevention.
-(18) These 4 essential oils with the most citral have the potential to be the most detoxifying agents: (19)
+(20)

-Application: Add 5-6 drops of citral-rich oils in your diffuser for an effective essential oil detox!
+Application: Add 5-6 total drops of citral-rich oils in your diffuser for an effective essential oil detox.
+Because citral can be irritating to the skin, use careful dilution for topical blends.

 5. Lemon

 When many people think about how to do an essential oil detox, lemon naturally comes up, not because of the research done on the subject, but because of the wildly popular lemon detox drinks that are being raved about in the health community.
 It may seem logical to assume that lemon oil is detoxifying because the juice is so powerfully effective, but that’s not necessarily true.
-We need to remember that the chemical constituency of the lemon rind (which the oil is made from) and, thus, the oil itself are quite different from the juice.
+We need to remember that the chemical constituency of the lemon rind, which the oil is made from, and the lemon juice are quite different.

-Additionally, hydrodistilled lemon oil has been proven to slow down key enzymes that are linked to neurodegenerative conditions and is a strong antioxidant, as evidenced by its ability to chelate iron.
-(21) Distilled lemon oil, however, will not have the same hesperidin compounds researched above.
+Additionally, hydrodistilled lemon oil has been shown in research to inhibit key enzymes linked to neurodegenerative conditions and to demonstrate antioxidant activity, including iron-chelating activity.
+(22) Distilled lemon oil, however, will not have the same hesperidin compounds researched above.

 6. Rosemary

-- The oxidative degradation of lipids is one of the main factors limiting the shelf-life of food products.
-In recent years, several undesirable disorders have been detected as side effects of using commonly used synthetic antioxidants.
-Apart from their use as aroma additives in food, essential oils from aromatic plants have shown potential for use in small amounts in fat-containing food systems to prevent or delay some types of chemical deterioration that occur during storage.
-Using a multiple-method approach, the antioxidant activity of the essential oils from several spices widely used in Mediterranean countries was tested: oregano (Origanum vulgare), thyme (Thymus vulgaris), rosemary (Rosmarinus officinalis), sage (Salvia officinalis) and clove (Syzygium aromaticum).
-Their total phenolic compound content was also determined.
+- The antioxidant activity of the essential oils from several spices widely used in Mediterranean countries was tested: oregano (Origanum vulgare), thyme (Thymus vulgaris), rosemary (Rosmarinus officinalis), sage (Salvia officinalis) and clove (Syzygium aromaticum).
 The clove essential oil had the highest amount of total phenols and showed the highest percentage inhibition of DPPH radical and the highest FRAP value.
-The thyme essential oil produced the highest percentage inhibition of TBARS (89.84%).
-All the essential oils studied were capable of chelating iron(II), the rosemary essential oil producing the highest effect (76.06%) in this respect.
-The oregano essential oil had the highest antioxidant activity index in the Rancimat test.
-(23)
+The thyme essential oil produced the highest percentage inhibition of TBARS.
+All the essential oils studied were capable of chelating iron(II), with rosemary essential oil producing the highest effect in this respect.
+(24)

 Application: Premake an immunity blend with cinnamon, clove, eucalyptus, lemon, orange and rosemary.
-Add 1 drop of the blended oil in some honey and coconut oil for during your next cleanse!
+Add 1 drop of the blended oil in some honey and coconut oil for use during your next cleanse.
 Remember that internal use shouldn’t be used every day for a prolonged period of time.

 7. Valerian Root

 Valerian root essential oil is another ferrous iron chelator.
-It is interesting to note that research has suggested that the methanolic extract of Valeriana jatamansi possesses the best chelation activity (76%), whereas aqueous extracts (43%) and essential oil (31%) do not perform as well in clinical studies.
-(24) This doesn’t mean that the essential oil is useless, 31% chelation is still good!
-It simply suggests that other non-oil forms are effective as well.
+Research has suggested that the methanolic extract of Valeriana jatamansi possesses strong chelation activity, while aqueous extracts and essential oil showed activity at different levels.
+(25) This doesn’t mean that the essential oil is useless; it simply suggests that other non-oil forms are effective as well.

 Application: Diffuse 3 drops valerian, 2 drops vetiver, and 1 drop cedarwood to do an essential oil detox for your emotions and spirit from negative feelings and hurt.